MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

 1. Document any remaining issues or areas for improvement.

-    Note any security concerns that may require additional attention or any functional issues that need to be addressed.
+    Note any security concerns that might require more attention or any functional issues that need to be addressed.

 ### Commit changes and close issues